Hyperbolic Sliced-Wasserstein via Geodesic and Horospherical Projections: Introduction

 Optimal Transport (OT) \citep{villani2021topics,villani2009optimal} is a popular tool used in ML to compare probability distributions.
 Among others, it has been used for domain adaptation \citep{courty2016optimal}, learning generative models \citep{arjovsky2017wasserstein} or document classification \citep{kusner2015word}.
 However, the main tool of OT is the Wasserstein distance which exhibits an expensive, super-cubical computational cost \emph{w.r.t.} the number of samples of each distribution.
 Hence, many workarounds have been proposed to alleviate the computational burden such as entropic regularization \citep{cuturi2013sinkhorn}, minibatch OT \citep{pmlr-v108-fatras20a} or the sliced-Wasserstein (SW) distance \citep{rabin2011wasserstein}.
 In particular, SW is a popular variant of the Wasserstein distance that computes the expected distance between one dimensional projections on some lines of the two distributions.
 Its computational advantages and theoretical properties make it an efficient and popular alternative to the Wasserstein distance.
-For example, it has been used recently for PAC-Bayes \citep{ohana2022shedding} or for generative modeling with a SW autoencoder \citep{kolouri2018sliced}, SW GAN \citep{deshpande2018generative}, SW flows \citep{liutkus2019sliced} or SW gradient flows \citep{bonet2021sliced}.
+For example, it has been used for texture synthesis \citep{heitz2021sliced} or for generative modeling with SW autoencoders \citep{kolouri2018sliced}, SW GANs \citep{deshpande2018generative}, SW flows \citep{liutkus2019sliced} or SW gradient flows \citep{bonet2021sliced}.

-The theoretical study of the Wasserstein distance on Riemannian manifolds is well developed \citep{mccann2001polar, villani2009optimal}.
+\looseness=-1 The theoretical study of the Wasserstein distance on Riemannian manifolds is well developed \citep{mccann2001polar, villani2009optimal}.
 When it comes to hyperbolic spaces, some optimal transport attempts aimed at aligning distributions of data which have been embedded in a hyperbolic space \citep{alvarez2020unsupervised,hoyos2020aligning}.
 Regarding SW, it is originally defined using Euclidean distances and projections, which are not well suited to other manifolds.
-Recently, \citet{bonet2022spherical} proposed a spherical SW distance to tackle this problem by using only objects intrinsically defined on the sphere.
+Recently, \citet{rustamov2020intrinsic} proposed to defined a SW distance on compact manifolds using the eigendecomposition of the Laplace-Beltrami operator while \citet{bonet2022spherical} proposed a SW distance to tackle this problem for measures supported on the sphere by using only objects intrinsically defined on this specific manifold.
+Contrary to the elliptical geometry of the sphere, the negative curvature of hyperbolic spaces calls for drastically different strategies to define geodesics and the associated projection operators.
+This work proposes to close this gap by proposing new SW constructions on these spaces.

 \textbf{Contributions.} \looseness=-1 We extend sliced-Wasserstein to data living in hyperbolic spaces.
 Analogously to Euclidean SW, we project the distributions on geodesics passing through the origin.
 Interestingly enough, different projections can be considered, leading to several new SW constructions that exhibit different theoretical properties and empirical benefits.
 We make connections with Radon transforms already defined in the literature and we show that hyperbolic SW are (pseudo-) distances.
 We provide the algorithmic procedure and discuss its complexity.
 We illustrate the benefits of these new hyperbolic SW distances on several tasks such as sampling or image classification.